CrankBoyHQ/crankboy-app/README.md

 - You can delete cover art from the library view by holding Ⓑ for 5 seconds.
 - Some games require a simultanious press of `Start + Select`, this can be done by either selecting `button->Both` from the Playdate's menu or, if the *Crank* preference is set to `Start/Select`, by rotating the crank to 6 o'clock (i.e. straight down).
     - Be careful -- many games use Start+Select+A+B as a shortcut to reset the game.
-Try not to keep the crank in this position. long term.
+Try not to keep the crank in this position long term.

 ## Bundle Mode